KSP-KOS/KOS/doc/source/structures/misc/note.rst

         the next note can begin, *including* the small gap between the end of its keyDownLength and the start of the next note.
-        Note that the value here gets multiplied by the voice's ``:TEMPO`` to decide the actual duration in seconds when it gets played.
+        Note that the value here gets multiplied by the voice's :meth:`TEMPO<Voice:TEMPO>` to decide the actual duration in seconds when it gets played.
     ``keyDownLength``
         **Optional**: The amount of time the note takes up before the "synthesizer key" is released.
 In terms of the